 - 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are 8 am to noon, first day of the Anderson County Fair. - 3.
-Exhibit the entire food product with a recipe on a 3x5 -inch card. - 4.
+Entries are entered from 2-6 p.m., Monday, July 30. - 3.
+Exhibit the entire food product with a recipe on a 3"x5" card. - 4.
 Baking items must be made by the exhibitor. - 5.
 Food exhibits must be placed in food grade plastic bags.
 Exhibits in plastic wrap will not be accepted. - 6.
-Perishable foods are not allowed in Yeast Breads, Quick Breads, Cakes, Cookies, Pies, and Junior/Teen/and Care Facility classes.
+Perishable foods are not allowed in Yeast Breads, Quick Breads, Cakes, Cookies, Pies, and Junior/Teen and Care Facility classes.
 Perishable foods are those with custard and cream cheese type fillings and frosting or foods requiring refrigeration.
 For more details, contact the Extension Office at 785-448-6826 for the publication Food Safety Recommendations for Safe Fair Exhibits. - 7.
 No cupcake liners or papers can be used. - 8.
 Exhibits will be displayed for the entire fair.
-You make pick up exhibits and ribbons at noon when exhibits are released on Friday. - 9.
+You may pick up exhibits and ribbons at noon when exhibits are released on Friday. - 9.
 Superintendents can add fair classes for quality exhibits when there are no appropriate classes.